 The two standard kits of a survival kit and bug out bag should be more than effective to deal with house fires.
-It is very important that the survival kit include at the very least the recommended fire extinguisher, however.
-The suggest kits:
+It is very important that the survival kit includes at the very least the recommended fire extinguisher, however.
+The suggested kits:

 Suggested House Fire Plans